bespoke-silicon-group/bsg_replicant/regression/README.md

 ## Contents

-   - `library`: These programs test the F1 library.
-These programs cannot require a binary running on the manycore.
+This directory contains the following folders:

+- `library`: Tests for the BSG Manycore Runtime Library
-   - `spmd`: These programs test the Manycore functionality.
-These programs expect a matching binary in the `software/spmd` directory of `bsg_manycore`
+- `spmd`: Tests for basic Manycore functionality.
+Most tests launch a self-checking program from the [BSG Manycore SPMD Directory](https://github.com/bespoke-silicon-group/bsg_manycore/tree/master/software/spmd)

-   - `Makefile`: This is a simple makefile for running all of the regression tests in the sub-directories.
-If a new directory is added, simply add it to the `TARGETS` variable and it should be added to `make regression`

-   - `Makefile.include`: This Makefile snippet is included by the Makefiles in the subdirectories.
+- `cuda`: Tests for CUDA-Lite functionality.
+These launch CUDA-Lite kernels from [BSG Manycore CUDA-Lite Directory](https://github.com/bespoke-silicon-group/bsg_manycore/tree/master/software/spmd/bsg_cuda_lite_runtime)
+- `python`: Tests with a Python top level (e.g. for TVM)

+This directory contains the following files:

+- `Makefile`: Contains targets for regression (Run `make help` for more information)
+- `compilation.mk`: A makefile fragment for building regression binaries.
+Used in all of the sub-folders.
+- `cl_manycore_regression.h`: A C/C++ Header file with useful regression functions
+- `targets.mk`: A makefile fragment that lists the sub-directories of this folder.

-## Notes
+## Quick-Start

-All tests in the subdirectories must:
+To run all the regression tests in each of the sub folders run:

-   - Have a `.c` and `.h` file OR `.cpp` and `.hpp` file.
-   - The names of the `.c`/`.h` OR `.cpp`/`.hpp` must match
-   - The names must art with `test_`
-   - Return 0 on success or non-zero on failure
-   - Use `bsg_pr_test_info` and `bsg_pr_test_pass_fail` defined in `cl_manycore_regression.h` instead of stdio calls.
+`make regression`

+To run a specific sub-suite, run:

+`make <sub-directory name>`

+Alternatively, navigate into one of the subdirectories and run `make help` for more information.